-- Manner: Each member shall have one vote.
-Such vote shall be cast by an individual affiliated with a. and duly appointed by the member to vote (hereinafter referred to as the "Designated Delegate").
+- a.
+Manner: Each member shall have one vote, except that a group of affiliated schools i.e., schools under common ownership - may have no more than five total votes regardless of the number of members in the group.
+Such vote shall be cast by an individual affiliated with and duly appointed by the member to vote (hereinafter referred to as the "Designated Delegate").
 Proxies shall not be permitted on any vote, and no person may be the Designated Delegate for more than one member; however, a Designated Delegate may serve as such for up to five (5) members under common ownership and control.
 Election of School Commissioners, members of the Nominating Committee, and approval or disapproval of amendments to the Articles of Incorporation and the Bylaws shall occur through mail or electronic ballots in accordance with procedures established by the Accrediting Commission.
 All other matters subject to a vote under these Bylaws may be determined by mail or electronic ballots, voting in person at a meeting of the members, or both in accordance with procedures established by the Accrediting Commission.
 Election and voting procedures shall be subject to such conditions and limitations as the Accrediting Commission may establish to provide for an orderly and considered decision by members of the Corporation.
 Upon accreditation by the Commission, each member shall notify the Secretary of the Corporation in writing of its Designated Delegate.
 Changes in a member's Designated Delegate shall be made in writing to the Secretary at least fifteen (15) days prior to the date of any scheduled meeting of the members.
 The record date for determining eligibility to vote shall be the date that the vote is taken. - b.
 Rights: In addition to amendment of the Articles of Incorporation and approval of a merger and other transactions as set forth therein, members shall have the right to vote upon the election of School Commissioners pursuant to Section 1.04a hereof, upon dues and assessments as set forth in Section 3.01 hereof, upon the selection of representatives of the members for the Nominating Committee pursuant to Section 1.09.b.iii hereof, amendment of the Bylaws of the Corporation pursuant to Section 4.04 hereof, and upon such other matters as the Accrediting Commission shall determine to submit to the members for a vote.